The best cots, cribs and cot beds for safe sleeping

 Best gliding crib

-The Reflux wedge is a good addition, helping to ease any discomfort from reflux while the mattress has a breathable fibre core and is chemical free so provides peace of mind for parents, while being comfortable for the baby.
+The Reflux wedge is a good addition, helping to ease reflux discomfort.
+The mattress has a breathable fibre core and is chemical-free, so it provides peace of mind for parents while being comfortable for the baby.

 We tested this product as part of the Mother&Baby Awards 2023, where it won Gold for Best Cot, Crib or Moses Basket.